vfarcic/devops24/manuscript/04-helm.md

 ## Customizing Helm Installations

 We'll almost never install a Chart as we did.
-Even though the default values do often make a lot of sense, there is always something we need to tweak to make an application behave as we desire.
+Even though the default values do often make a lot of sense, there is always something we need to tweak to make an application behave as we expect.

 What if we do not want the Jenkins tag predefined in the Chart?
 What if for some reason we want to deploy Jenkins `2.112-alpine`?
 There must be a sensible way to change the tag of the `stable/jenkins` Chart.